Handpans – Everything You Need to Know

-Handpans are played by hands and can be used for both percussion and melody production individually or simultaneously.
+Handpans are played by hand and can be used for both percussion and melody production individually or simultaneously.

 While handpans are wrongly called hand drums or hang drums, they are not actually drums.
 Drums are membranophones, while handpans are idiophones.
 The way drums and handpans are played is also different, as handpans are not played with strong hits but soft touches with fingers.

-Many drum and percussion players are interested in handpans and borrow their percussion techniques from different instruments, like tabla, frame drum, udu drum, darbuka, to play handpans.
-This way, the handpan culture, and techniques get richer, but people often wrongly use the name drum for the instrument.
+Many drum and percussion players are interested in handpans and borrow their percussion techniques from different instruments, like tabla, frame drum, udu drum, and darbuka, to play handpans.
+This way, the handpan culture and techniques get richer, but people often wrongly use the name drum for the instrument.

 What does the handpan sound like?

 The handpan sounds are quite different from other instruments.
 It is often described as ethereal, mysterious, relaxing, and tranquil.
 Some others also find the sound joyful or haunting, or epic.

 The scale and the notes of the handpan heavily affect how it sounds and which feeling it awakens in people.